Solar Thermal Energy

 Solar Thermal Energy Heats Water for the Home

-Solar thermal energy uses Solar hot water panels, or collectors, and especially evacuated tube technology to increase the efficiency level of a solar heating system by absorbing and storing more heat for a longer time.
+Generally, solar thermal energy uses solar hot water panels, or collectors, and especially evacuated tube technology to increase the efficiency level of a solar heating system by absorbing and storing more heat for a longer time.